 As a mutual company, Northwestern is owned by policyholders rather than shareholders.
 The company is considered one of the top three providers of long and short term disability benefits.
-Even Northwestern Mutual itself realizes the importance of short term disability insurance and long term disability insurance in case you suddenly lose the ability to perform your occupation: “Don’t let an unexpected injury or illness put your financial future in jeopardy. … Disability income insurance from Northwestern Mutual can help you protect your most valuable asset – your ability to earn an income.
+Even Northwestern Mutual realizes the importance of short term disability insurance and long term disability insurance in case you suddenly lose the ability to perform your occupation: “Don’t let an unexpected injury or illness put your financial future in jeopardy.
+Disability income insurance from Northwestern Mutual can help you protect your most valuable asset – your ability to earn an income.
 At the same time, it can also help provide a fundamental layer of security for your financial future.”

 Northwestern Mutual Focuses on Insuring Professionals

-Disability attorney Nick A. Ortiz has experience in handling long term disability claims and appeals with insurance companies.
+Disability attorney Nick A. Ortiz has experience in handling long term disability appeals with insurance companies.
 He has an extensive understanding of how insurance companies handle claims and the laws that may apply (such as ERISA law).
-Northwestern seems to be better in paying legitimate long term disability claims, but even they have been known to issue an improper claim denial, and some claimants have even had to go to court to receive benefits.
+Northwestern seems to be better at paying legitimate long term disability claims than most insurance companies, but even they have been known to issue an improper claim denial, and some claimants have even had to go to court to receive benefits.

 Doctors, Lawyers, Dentists, and Other Professionals Must Be Able To Prove Their Pre-Disability Duties and Responsibilities

-If you are a physician, lawyer or other professional applying for Northwestern Mutual Disability benefits, then you must be aware that Northwestern is going to require very detailed information about the work you were performing before you went out on disability.
-For example, if you are a doctor you will be asked for your monthly and annual CPT production reports for at least one year before your date of disability.
+If you are a physician, lawyer, or other professional applying for Northwestern Mutual Disability benefits, then you must be aware that Northwestern is going to require you to submit very detailed information about the work you were performing before you filed your disability insurance benefits claim.
+For example, if you are a doctor, you will be asked for your monthly and annual CPT production reports for at least one year before the start date of your disability.
 You will also be asked to provide a monthly profit and loss statement, recent tax returns, and your daily appointment calendar.

-Most professional claimants will also be asked to be interviewed by a Northwestern Mutual insurance representative.
-Mr. Ortiz’s suggestion is that such interviews should never take place without legal representation.
+Most professional claimants will also be asked to participate in an interview by a Northwestern Mutual insurance representative.
+Mr. Ortiz suggests that such interviews should never take place without legal representation.
 If Northwestern Mutual has asked you to participate in such an interview, you should request a free consultation with our firm to discuss the details of your disability claim with a professional.

 Seek Help From an Experienced Northwestern Mutual Disability Insurance Attorney

-When your claim for Long Term Disability benefits has been wrongfully denied or wrongfully terminated, it is important to find a lawyer who has extensive experience handling LTD claims, appeals and lawsuits.
+When your claim for long term disability benefits has been wrongfully denied or terminated, it is important to find a lawyer with extensive experience handling LTD appeals and lawsuits.
 Nick A. Ortiz is the founder of the Ortiz Law Firm and an experienced disability lawyer.
-For years Mr. Ortiz has championed for disability claimants and takes great pride in helping disabled persons secure their Long Term Disability insurance benefits.
+For years, Mr. Ortiz has championed disability claimants and takes great pride in helping disabled persons secure their long term disability insurance benefits.

-As a Long Term Disability lawyer, Mr. Ortiz approaches each case with intelligence and experience.
+As a long term disability lawyer, Mr. Ortiz approaches each case with intelligence and experience.
 He is familiar with the strategies and tactics insurance companies use to justify the denial of legitimate claims, and he can assist you in preparing a comprehensive appeal with evidence to dispute the denial.

-Mr. Ortiz prefers to accept cases immediately after the initial denial letter by insurance companies like Northwester.
-He and his staff help prepare and file the claimant’s internal appeal in order to maximize the chances that the LTD claim will be approved or reinstated.
-Where appropriate, Mr. Ortiz will file a lawsuit against the insurance company with the goal of either obtaining a favorable settlement or prevailing on the merits and having the claimant put back on claim.
+Mr. Ortiz prefers to accept cases immediately after the initial denial letter by insurance companies like Northwestern.
+He and his staff help prepare and file the claimant’s internal appeal to maximize the chances that the LTD claim will be approved or reinstated.
+Where appropriate, Mr. Ortiz will file a lawsuit against the insurance company to either obtain a favorable settlement or prevail on the merits and have the claimant put back on claim.

-The Ortiz Law Firm has assisted numerous doctors, lawyers, and other business owners throughout the nation at all stages of their claims for disability benefits with insurance companies.
-Contact the Ortiz Law Firm at any stage of your claim at (888) 321-8131 to discuss how we may be able to assist you in recovering the disability benefits you need to support your family and protect your way of life.
+The Ortiz Law Firm has assisted numerous doctors, lawyers, and other business owners nationwide with their wrongfully denied Northwestern Mutual long term disability claims.
+Call us at (888) 321-8131 to discuss how we may be able to assist you in recovering the disability benefits you need to support your family and protect your way of life.